1. Put any savings straight into your offset

 3. Combine your offset with credit card payments

 The more money you can keep in your offset, and the longer you keep it there, the more you will save.
 So if you are really disciplined, you could use a credit card to defer everyday expenses by being clever with the interest free payment period.

-The trick with this tactic is to always pay the full balance off when it is due – because the interest on your credit card will be much more than the interest you pay on your mortgage.
-On the plus side, putting all your monthly expenses on a credit card with Qantas Points1 will also give your holiday budget a boost.
+The trick with this tactic is to always pay the full balance off when it is due – because the interest on your credit card will be much more than the interest you pay on your home loan.

 Add up the benefits of an offset